sethduda/AdvancedTowing/README.md

 # Advanced Towing

 Adds support for towing vehicles using ropes.
 Works in both SP and MP.
-Watch the video for directions.
+Supports Exile.

 Also check out my Advanced Sling Loading addon for more rope features!